COVID-19 vaccination programme tells you who is eligible and how to get vaccinated.

 - You stop the chance of giving the virus to someone else.

 - If you live with other people it's possible you will pass it onto them.
-They must also self-isolate with you so they don't pass it on to other people.

 - By doing this you are containing the virus within your home.
 You stop yourself from spreading it to friends and family that don't live with you and also to the community you live in.